fauxpilot/fauxpilot/README.md

 ### Client configuration for FauxPilot

-We offer some ways to connect to FAUXPILOT Server.
+We offer some ways to connect to FauxPilot Server.
 For example, you can create a client by how to open the Openai API, Copilot Plugin, REST API.

 Please refer to [How to set-up a client](documentation/client.md).